eigerco/polka-storage/rfcs/003-randomness.md

 | BABE       | Every epoch  | No       | Medium   |
 | drand      | Every block* | No       | Unclear  |

-The author's recommendation is to make an effort moving forward with the Local-VRF approach as it seems to be the most promising with regards to the security/implementation effort trade-off.
+The author's recommendation is to make an effort moving forward with BABE's Author-VRF approach as it seems to be the most promising with regards to the security/implementation effort trade-off.

 \* This approach may be biasable depending on how the VRF is constructed,